pulento/A1Evo_Electrified/README.md

 Go to the [releases](https://github.com/pulento/A1Evo_Electrified/releases) and download last one for your architecture

 **Windows Users: Please note the Setup.exe is the installer, it will install the application on your Apps folder and set a desktop and menu shortcut.
-On next runs use the shorcuts installed, no need to run the installer again since it can reset some settings.**
+On next runs use the shorcuts installed, no need to run the installer again since it can reset some settings.
+Specifically every time Windows installer it has to reset Target Curve preference, so remember to set it again**

 # Install for Developers